freiburgermsu/PDIpy/docs/source/parameter_files.rst

 PDIpy parameter files
 -----------------------

-Parameters may be more succinctly provided through JSON files, which are automatically imported by the code, than through function arguments; although, the function arguments can complement parameters from these JSON files.
+Parameters may be more succinctly provided through comprehensive JSON files, which are automatically imported by the code, than through function arguments; although, these parameter sources are complementary.
 Each JSON file pertains to a distinct category of simulation parameters, which are individually detailed in the following sections.

 photosensitizers